Independents bag six, PTI five seats in tribal polls

 PESHAWAR: The independent candidates and the ruling Pakistan Tehreek-e-Insaf (PTI) led the first-ever provincial elections by obtaining six and five seats, respectively for the 16 general seats of Khyber Pakhtunkhwa Assembly in the seven tribal districts and erstwhile Frontier Regions (FRs).

-PTI’s Ajmal Khan remained winning candidate on PK-101 Bajaur-II by getting 12,194 votes, while JI’s candidate Sahibzada Abdur Rashid remained runner-up by obtaining 10,468 votes.

-JI’s Sirajuddin was declared returned candidate on PK-102 Bajaur-III by obtaining 19,088 votes, while PTI’s candidate Hameedur Rehman remained runner-up by receiving 13,436 votes.

-ANP’s candidate Nisar Muhammad was declared returned candidate on PK-103 Mohmand-I by getting 11,247 votes and PTI’s Rahim Shah remained runner-up by obtaining 9,669 votes.

-On PK-104 Mohmand-II, an independent candidate Abbasur Rehman was declared returned by obtaining 11,751 votes, while JUI-F candidate Muhammad Arif was the runner-up by getting
+ANP’s candidate Nisar Muhammad was declared returned candidate on PK-103 Mohmand-I by getting 11, 247 votes and PTI’s Rahim Shah remained runner-up by obtaining 9, 669 votes.
+On PK-104 Mohmand-II an independent candidate Abbasur Rehman was declared returned by obtaining 11, 751 votes, while JUI-F candidate Muhammad Arif was the runner-up by getting 9, 801 votes.

 Independent candidate Bilawal Afridi was declared successful on PK-106 Khyber-II by obtaining 12, 814 votes.
 The independent candidate Khan Shahid Afridi remained runner-up by getting 6, 297 votes.